RED certification, step-by-step procedure

 - Lead times: 6 to 16 weeks depending on load.

-- Costs: an EU-type examination certificate (module B) typically costs €8,000 to €30,000 for a standard radio product, €30,000 to €80,000 for cybersecurity 3.3 high level.
+- Costs: an EU-type examination certificate (module B) typically costs €8,000 to €30,000 for a standard radio product, €30,000 to €80,000 when a cybersecurity 3.3 examination with security testing is included.

 - Industry reputation with operators and customers (useful in B2B).